Jeansen/cdmn/README.md

 | Meta-h    | Toggle visibility in bar style <br> Switch from overlay to bar style |

 # How to use cdmn
-*cdmn* offers two visual styles.
+*cdmn* offers two visual styles: overlay and bar.

 The *overlay* style simply does what the name already implies.
 It creates an overlay on top of the current terminal.
 This style will not interfere with your terminal output.
 If some text is not visible, just hide *cdmn* for a moment.
 This is what the `Meta-o` binding is for.

 On the other hand, if you don't want *cdmn* to blank out some of the terminals output or interfere with your current typing, then simply use the *bar* style.
 With this style a complete line will be reserved for *cdmn*.
 You can switch to this style with `Meta-h`.
 This binding will also toggle the visibility of *cdmn* while using the bar style.

 If you want to return to the overlay style just make *cdmn* invisible and use the `Meta-o` binding again.